Hunger & COVID

-Pandemic-EBT (P-EBT) is a program to help families buy food for their children when they were learning remotely or in a hybrid situation (both at home and in school).
+Pandemic-EBT (P-EBT) is a program to help families buy food for their children.
 You can use P-EBT benefits to purchase food items.

 The NJ Department of Human Services has taken several steps to make the Supplemental Nutrition Assistance Program (SNAP, aka food stamps) and other assistance more readily available:

 - Waiving signatures on hardcopy applications,